KushalRoyChowdhury/fluxflow-cli/ARCHITECTURE.md

 ## The IDE Bridge (Companion Extension)

-Flux Flow includes an optional but powerful **IDE Bridge** (the `fluxflow+` extension) that establishes a real-time link between your code editor (VS Code and forks) and the CLI agent.
+Flux Flow includes an optional but powerful **IDE Companion** that establishes a real-time link between your code editor (VS Code and forks) and the CLI agent.

 - **Sidecar Communication**: The extension starts a WebSocket server on a dedicated local port (`56832`).
 The CLI agent acts as a client, automatically connecting upon startup.
 - **Bi-Directional Context**: